What’s Your American Dream Score? This Quiz Will Tell You

 Cresting the heights of the American Dream is, in the popular imagination, often seen as a matter of brute-force bootstrapping: Who can work the hardest to overcome their odds?
 Who can persevere in the face of the harshest adversity?
 The roles of luck, or circumstance, or the invisible marionette strings of the job market and the economy are never considered, McKinnon says.
 Success in America is a marketed as a man-made phenomenon.

-A new project from GALEWiLL, called the Your American Dream Score, deflates that idea that success–or lack thereof–is purely one’s own doing.
+A new project from GALEWiLL and funded by the Ford Foundation, called the Your American Dream Score, deflates that idea that success–or lack thereof–is purely one’s own doing.
 The calculator is a part of a larger initiative, Moving Up: The Truth About Getting Ahead In America, which comprehensively examines the factors that contribute to mobility in America, and why changing one’s circumstances is far more difficult than the folklore leads up to believe (Fast Company has syndicated some of Moving Up’s articles).
 The reasons are myriad: wide disparities in educational quality, access to resources like healthy food, and social and familial support are just a slice.
 But too often, McKinnon says, when someone “makes it out”–like him–the only reason offered up is: “He worked hard.”
 When someone doesn’t make it out, the reason is: “He didn’t work hard enough.”

-Using the Your American Dream Score, you see how many factors beyond the self-play into one’s outcomes.
-The five-minute-long quiz first asks you to enter your demographic information, then moves into more personal questions: What personality traits would your friends ascribe to you?
+Using the Your American Dream Score, you see how many factors beyond the self play into one’s outcomes.
+The five-minute-long quiz, developed by the firm Sol Design, first asks you to enter your demographic information, then moves into more personal questions: What personality traits would your friends ascribe to you?
 What was your family situation growing up?
 How has your health been your whole life?
 How about your friendships?
 Have you received government benefits?

 You’re then given a score out of 100, with scores starting at 45 to reflect a baseline of individual effort.
 “We realized if we did not have that floor some might feel as if their own efforts were being discounted,” McKinnon says.
 If you score less than 53, that means you have all factors working in your favor and have less to overcome; 54-65, the majority of factors have been on your side; 66-79, you’ve had more working against than for you; 80 and above, you’ve been dealt a tough hand.